Pulp Exploring Gear

 • Raleigh - pictures of what might be Sir Walter Raleigh

-Not so popular:
+Not so popular in America:

 • Marlboro - "Mild As May" ... a cheap cigarette for women